IBM-MIL/MILCarouselCollectionView/README.md

     }
 ```
 <br>
-- To pass an array of `strings that represent locally stored images` to the MILCarouselCollectionView we can do:
+- To pass an array of `strings that represent locally stored images` to a MILCarouselCollectionViewController we can do:

 	```swift
 	self.carouselCollectionViewController.setToHandleLocalImageNameStrings()